vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-port-forwarding-guide/tutorial-0.md

 ## Introduction

 This informational tutorial will explain the current Hortonworks Sandbox architecture, starting in HDP 2.6.5 a new Sandbox structure is introduced making it possible to instantiate two single node clusters (i.e. HDP and HDF) within a single Sandbox with the purpose of combining the best features of the Data-At-Rest and Data-In-Motion methodologies in a single environment.
-Have a look at the graphical representation of the Sandbox below, it shows where the Sandbox exists in relation to the outside world, the specific instance depicted is the Connected Data Architecure (CDA) if you are not yet familiarized with the concept of CDA do not worry, we'll review this in a later section.
+Have a look at the graphical representation of the Sandbox below, it shows where the Sandbox exists in relation to the outside world, the instance depicted is of the Connected Data Architecure (CDA) if you are not yet familiarized with the concept of CDA do not worry, we will review it at a later section.

 ![cda-architecture](assets/cda-architecture.jpg)

-At a high level the Sandbox is a Linux (CentOS) Virtual Machine leveraging docker to host different Sandbox distributions, namely [HDP](https://hortonworks.com/products/data-platforms/hdp/) or [HDF](https://hortonworks.com/products/data-platforms/hdf/).
-In order to orchestrate communication between the outside world and the Sandbox a reverse proxy server NGINX is containerized and configured to only open the ports needed to the outside world enabling us to granularly interact with containers; moreover, the inter-container communication is delegated to Docker's internal network.
+At a high level the Sandbox is a Linux (CentOS 7) Virtual Machine leveraging docker to host different Sandbox distributions, namely [HDP](https://hortonworks.com/products/data-platforms/hdp/) or [HDF](https://hortonworks.com/products/data-platforms/hdf/).
+In order to orchestrate communication between the outside world and the Sandbox a reverse proxy server NGINX is containerized and configured to only open the ports needed to the outside enabling us to granularly interact with each container.

 ## Prerequisites